Preacher Wanted by FBI for Child Sex Abuse Arrested in Philippines

 After being detained in Davao, Quiboloy was flown to Manila, where he remains in custody.

-In 2020, a federal grand jury in the United States indicted Quiboloy for trafficking with respect to forced labor, document servitude, immigration fraud and marriage fraud.
+In February 2020, a federal grand jury in the United States indicted three top administrators of Quiboloy’s KOJC group for trafficking with respect to forced labor, document servitude, immigration fraud, and marriage fraud.

-In a statement published at the time the U.S. Attorney’s Office in Los Angeles said there was evidence of at least 82 fraudulent weddings which were carried out so that KOJC workers could come to the U.S. from the Philippines and raise money, which “was used to finance KOJC operations and the lavish lifestyles of church leaders.”
+In a statement published at the time, the U.S. attorney’s office in Los Angeles said there was evidence that at least 82 fraudulent marriages had been arranged so that KOJC workers could come to the United States from the Philippines and raise money, which “was used to finance KOJC operations and the lavish lifestyles of church leaders.”

-The following year the grand jury indicted Quiboloy and eight others on a superseding indictment which accused him of having sex with women and under-age girls who faced threats of “eternal damnation” unless they complied.
+In November 2021, the grand jury indicted Quiboloy and eight others on a superseding indictment that accused him of having sex with women and underage girls who faced threats of “eternal damnation” unless they complied.

-Earlier this year a court in the Philippines ordered Quiboloy be arrested and the Philippine Senate separately ordered his arrest for refusing to appear before committee hearings which were looking into criminal allegations against KOJC.
+Earlier this year, a court in the Philippines ordered that Quiboloy be arrested, and the Philippine Senate separately ordered his arrest for refusing to appear before committee hearings that were looking into criminal allegations against the KOJC group.

 2,000 Police Stormed Compound

-Last month around 2,000 police officers, backed by riot squads, raided the huge KOJC compound in Davao city, despite protests by his supporters.
+Last month, about 2,000 police officers, backed by riot squads, raided the huge KOJC compound in Davao city, despite protests by his supporters.

-The 75-acre compound includes a cathedral, a stadium, a school, a residential area, a hangar and a taxiway leading to Davao International Airport.
+The 75-acre compound includes a cathedral, a stadium, a school, a residential area, a hangar, and a taxiway leading to Francisco Bangoy International Airport in Davao.

-Apollo Quiboloy, (C), a preacher accused of sexual abuse and human trafficking, is escorted beside Interior Secretary Benhur Abalos, (L), during a press conference at the Camp Crame police headquarters in Quezon City, Philippines on, Sept.
+Apollo Quiboloy (C), a preacher accused of sexual abuse and human trafficking, is escorted beside Philippine Interior Secretary Benhur Abalos (L) during a news conference at the Camp Crame police headquarters in Quezon City, Philippines, on Sept.
 9, 2024.
 (AP Photo/Aaron Favila)

-Apollo Quiboloy, (C), a preacher accused of sexual abuse and human trafficking, is escorted beside Interior Secretary Benhur Abalos, (L), during a press conference at the Camp Crame police headquarters in Quezon City, Philippines on, Sept.
+Apollo Quiboloy (C), a preacher accused of sexual abuse and human trafficking, is escorted beside Philippine Interior Secretary Benhur Abalos (L) during a news conference at the Camp Crame police headquarters in Quezon City, Philippines, on Sept.
 9, 2024.
 AP Photo/Aaron Favila

-Having not found him during an initial sweep, the police brought in equipment which could detect people hiding in underground tunnels.
+Having not found him during an initial sweep, the police brought in equipment that could detect people hiding in underground tunnels.

-President Marcos Jr. had urged him to surrender and assured him of fair treatment.
+Marcos had urged Quiboloy to surrender and assured him of fair treatment.

 Torreon told DZBB radio, “The innocence of Quiboloy will be affirmed by the court.”

-Quiboloy had millions of followers in the Philippines and was a long-time friend of former president Rodrigo Duterte, who is being investigated by the International Criminal Court in connection with the extrajudicial killings of thousands of drug suspects by police during his time in office.
+Quiboloy had millions of followers in the Philippines and was a longtime friend of former Philippine President Rodrigo Duterte, who is being investigated by the International Criminal Court in connection with the extrajudicial killings of thousands of drug suspects by police during his time in office.

-The Philippines has an extradition treaty with the United States but the country’s Department of Justice said in a statement Monday that Quiboloy will first face trial in the Philippines and serve out any sentence there before he was considered for extradition.
+The Philippines has an extradition treaty with the United States, but the country’s Department of Justice said in a statement on Sept.
+9 that Quiboloy will first face trial in the Philippines and serve out any sentence there before he will be considered for extradition.

 Associated Press and Reuters contributed to this report.